WAVSVN/locked_door/markdown/process for analysis.md

 network activity
+- GET reqeusts
+> method used to retrieve data from a server
+- POST requests
+> method used to submit data to be processed by a server

-smallest set of data first to look for smallest signal
+> smallest set of data first to look for initial signal

 the longer you work or stare at one thing, the more ghosts you see